evanmurray99/Worksy/docs/testing-plan.md

     - Ensure that the retrieved list of reviews is accurate.

 #### Intregration Tests:
-1. **Test Review Creation and Retrieval**:
+1. **Confirm Users can Leave Multiple Reviews of Single Service**:
+    - Create a user, a product or service, and multiple reviews for that item.
+    - Send requests to create and retrieve the reviews.
+    - Verify that the created reviews are accurately retrieved and associated with the correct user and item.
+2. **Confirm Users can Leave Reviews on Multiple Services**:
     - Create a user, a product or service, and a review for that item.
-    - Send requests to create and retrieve the review.
+    - Send requests to create and retrieve reviews for multiple services.
-    - Verify that the created review is accurately retrieved and associated with the correct user and item.
+    - Verify that the reviews are accurately retrieved and associated with the correct users and items.
-2. **Test Review Editing and Retrieval**:
+3. **Confirm User can Retrieve all of Their Reviews**:
-    - Create a user, a product or service, and a review for that item.
+    - Create a user, a product or service, and reviews for that item.
-    - Send requests to edit and retrieve the review.
+    - Send requests to retrieve all reviews created by the user.
-    - Verify that the edited review is accurately retrieved and associated with the correct user and item.
+    - Verify that the returned reviews contain the correct amount of reviews with the correct information and user id.
-3. **Test Review Deletion and Retrieval**:
-    - Create a user, a product or service, and a review for that item.
-    - Send requests to delete and retrieve the review.
-    - Verify that the deleted review is no longer retrievable and that the system correctly handles review deletion.
-4. **Test Review Validation and Rating Range**:
-    - Attempt to create reviews with invalid ratings (below and above the valid range).
-    - Verify that the system returns appropriate error messages or status codes for rating validation.
-5. **Test Review Title and Text Length Constraints**:
-    - Attempt to create reviews with titles and text exceeding the character limits.
-    - Verify that the system enforces length constraints and returns meaningful error messages.
-6. **Test Review Ownership Verification**:
-    - Create a user, a product or service, and a review for that item.
-    - Send a request to check if the user owns the review.
-    - Verify that the system correctly identifies the owner of the review.
-7. **Test Duplicate Review Prevention**:
-    - Create a user, a product or service, and a review for that item.
-    - Attempt to create a duplicate review for the same item by the same user.
-    - Verify that the system prevents the creation of duplicate reviews.
-8. **Test User Review History Retrieval**:
-    - Create a user and multiple reviews for different products or services.
-    - Send a request to retrieve the user's review history.
-    - Verify that the retrieved list of reviews accurately represents the user's review history.

 #### Acceptance Tests: